Vanilla Protein Overnight Oats with Banana & Berries

 Keep it in an airtight container for up to 3 days.
 Stir before serving and add your toppings just before eating.

-Mix the protein powder with yoghurt or a small amount of liquid first to create a smooth base, then stir in the rest.
+Mix the protein powder with yoghurt or a small amount of milk first to make a smooth base, then stir in the oats and the rest of the liquid.

 Closing Note